userfrosting/learn/pages/18.recipes/06.advanced-tutorial/02.extended/04.adding-ufmodal/docs.md

 ### Validation schema

-Next we need to create our request schema for validation.
+Next we will create the request schema that will be used for validation.
 We will use a single file named `pastry.yaml` for both the `create` and `edit` forms.
-The chapter on [validation](/routes-and-controllers/client-input/validation) provides complete information on UserFrosting's validation process.
-Your directory structure and schema file should look like:
+The chapter on [validation](/routes-and-controllers/client-input/validation) is a good place to start for additional information on UserFrosting's validation process.
+Your directory structure and schema file should look like this:

 ```
 pastries